 After using Google Fi for some time, though, it turns out the regular switching between networks isn't all that confusing after all.

-Switching between T-Mobile and Sprint
+Switching between T-Mobile, Sprint, and US Cellular

 The network switching is seamless, and simply expands your speeds and coverage.

 While there are technically ways to explicitly choose just one network over the others, we wouldn't actually recommend that.
 Considering how smooth the transition is between networks, there's little reason to bother with manually switching or sticking with one — and it really defeats the purpose of paying what are still above-average per-gigabyte data rates to get access to all three networks.

 The one clear downside of this network switching is the lack of simultaneous voice and data when your phone is on the Sprint network — meaning if you receive a call, you won't be able to use data at the same time if your phone happens to be connected to Sprint.
 This really is the only reason to try and force the phone to one network or another ... and the only annoyance of this opaque network switching.

 All in all, it's a win.
 Google Fi manages all three networks really well, to the point where you can't perceive the changes, and the parts of the country where the networks don't overlap simply give you more room with data than you'd get by going with a single network.

 Plain old carrier networks aren't the only story here — there's also a significant part of the Google Fi experience that leans on Wi-Fi (hence the name).
 The first part of this is built-in Wi-Fi calling and texting, which can utilize your current Wi-Fi connection instead of the cellular networks.
 This only works when your Wi-Fi connection is deemed fast enough for calls (it doesn't require much speed), but it'll seamlessly drop to the cellular network if necessary without any interruption.
 This works in the built-in Phone dialer and Google Messenger apps.